An open quantum Kirwan map: Scaled curves

 \subsection{Treed disks}

-The domains of the configurations of vortices in our compactification are constructed from colored trees by replacing each vertex with a nodal disk or sphere, or an affine space or half-space in the case of a colored vertex.
+The domains of the configurations of vortices in our compactification are constructed from scaled trees by replacing each vertex with a nodal disk or sphere, or an affine space or half-space in the case of a scaled vertex.